- Start date: 1 October 2018

 Partners and collaborators

 Abraham Moon & Sons, British Fashion Council, Burberry, Camira, the Textile Centre of Excellence, the UK Fashion and Textile Association Wools of New Zealand, Yorkshire Textiles and many more member organisations.

-This is an industry-led challenge in which designers will lead a highly creative process of applying, co-developing and implementing new textile and industrial digital technologies (IDTs) in collaboration with supply chain manufacturers and other technology experts.
+This is an industry-led challenge in which designers will lead a highly creative process of applying, co-developing and implementing new textile and industrial digital technologies (IDT) in collaboration with supply chain manufacturers and other technology experts.
 The R&D cluster will deliver exciting new creative innovation opportunities, new products, shorter product development and design lead times, and reduced costs – substantially increasing global industrial competitiveness and productivity.